Finding an Appointment

 Current safety and efficacy testing of the vaccines for children ages 2 to 11 years may lead to authorization of one or more of the COVID-19 vaccines for younger kids in the months ahead.

-Are there other incentive programs available for non-Oakland County residents?
+Are there incentive programs available to MI residents?

 Michigan has launched Michigan.gov/Vax2Win to share information about local and state organizations and businesses offering giveaways and incentives during COVID-19 vaccine clinics.

 Can the County transport me to my vaccine appointment?

 Oakland County and SMART have teamed up to provide easy access to COVID-19 vaccinations for those who need transportation to and from their scheduled vaccine appointment at an Oakland County Health Division vaccine clinic.